IvanilovLeonid/IvanilovLeonid/README.md

 I'm currently involved in several backend development projects, focusing on performance optimization, scalable architectures, and integrating modern technologies to enhance functionality.

+main project right now is about website for a student initiation event and I am directly involved in this project.

 ## Education

 - Higher School of Economics, Moscow